meteor/meteor/content/blaze.md

   });
 ```

-By placing the check in an `autorun()` we ensure that even if the data contexts reactively changes, it always fits the expected schema.
+By placing the validation in an `autorun()` we ensure that even if the data contexts reactively changes, it always fits the expected schema.

 <h3 id="name-data-contexts">Name data contexts to template inclusions</h3>
 It's tempting to provide the data context of a sub-template as a "raw" object (like `{{> todosItem todo}}`), it's a better idea to explicitly give it a name (`{{> todosItem todo=todo}}`).
 There are two primary reasons for this: